cmdcolin/jbrowse-plugin-xenbase/README.md

 A plugin for the xenbase crew

-Sets up a ortholog in multi-way synteny view
+Sets up a multi-way synteny view to view orthologous genes across different genomes

 A general solution to this SHOULD get built into jbrowse, now that it is demonstrated here, maybe we can make some progress